Coaching Staff

 Mike’s baseball legacy is continued by his son, Tyler, who coaches baseball at Sarasota Christian Academy (FL) and his stepson, Andrew, who coached at Turner Ashby High School where he helped them win the 2017 VA State Championship.
 He is the loving husband to Martha and a very proud grandfather of 5.

-Rick Croushore, Pitching Coach
+Tyler Bocock, Pitching Coach

 Aaron Ford, Asst.
 Coach